shahcompbio/airflow/README.md

 3. Push to repo and pull into prod environment.

-4. Restart server to install dependencies
+4. Restart server to install dependencies.

  ```bash
     docker-compose -f docker-compose-CeleryExecutor.yml down
     docker-compose -f docker-compose-CeleryExecutor.yml up -d
  ```

-5. Airflow automatically picks up the new DAG and displays it on UI.
+5. Airflow automatically picks up the new DAG and displays it on the UI.